Centrora/centroradocs/centrora-firewall-rules.rst

 * Checks Basic Direct File Inclusion

 Direct File Inclusion / Local File Inclusion (LFI) is similar to a Remote File Inclusion vulnerability except instead of including remote files, only local files i.e. files on the current server can be included.
 The vulnerability is also due to the use of user-supplied input without proper validation.
 (Reference: WikiPedia)

+* Checks Formet String Attacks

+The Format String exploit occurs when the submitted data of an input string is evaluated as a command by the application.
+Attackers may execute the code, read the stack, and cause a segmentation fault in the application which ultimately compromises the system.

+* Checks Inconsistent File Type Upload

+Uploaded files represent a significant risk to applications.
+Hackers can disguise the malicious codes into some common formats and upload them to the website to execute.
+The check on the file type will compare the real file type and the file extension in the name to filter out potential virus files.

+* Checks File Codes for Virus file

+It will call the file scanning function in the Dynamic Scanner to analyse the file codes.
+Files containing the codes violating specific virus signature/patterns will be blocked out.

 * Checks Basic Javascript Injection